nabilshadman/openmp-adaptive-quadrature/README.md

 # 1. Parallel Implementations of Adaptive Quadrature using OpenMP
-The goal of this study is to implement two versions of a divide-and-conquer algorithm in **OpenMP**.
+The goal of this study is to implement two versions of a divide-and-conquer algorithm in [OpenMP](https://www.openmp.org/).

-**Tech Stack:** C, OpenMP, Make, Slurm
+**Tech stack:** C, OpenMP, Make, Slurm

 We are provided with two codes (in the C programming langauge) which implement the same algorithm
 in two different ways.
-The algorithm is an **adaptive quadrature** method that computes the integral of
+The algorithm is an [adaptive quadrature](https://en.wikipedia.org/wiki/Adaptive_quadrature) method that computes the integral of
 a function on a closed interval using a divide-and-conquer method.
 The algorithm starts by applying
 two quadrature rules (3-point and 5-point  Simpson’s rules) to the whole interval.
 If the difference
 between the integral estimates from the two rules is small enough (or the interval is too short),